pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 ## How we use TiDB at Meituan

 Currently, Meituan has over 1,700 TiDB nodes and several hundred clusters.
-The largest cluster has more than 40 nodes, and the largest table stores over 100 billion records.
-The number of queries each day exceeds 10 billion, with the peak QPS in a single cluster beyond 100 K.
+The largest cluster has more than 40 nodes, and **the largest table stores over 100 billion records**. **The number of queries each day exceeds 10 billion**, with the peak QPS in a single cluster beyond 100 K.

 We use TiDB mostly for three scenarios: horizontal scaling, financial-grade data consistency, and data middle office.